occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 {% include macros/subscription/blocking/util/catchup/example.md %}

-`CatchupSupportingBlockingSubscription` maintains an in-memory cache of event ids.
-The size of this cache is configurable using a `CatchupSupportingBlockingSubscriptionConfig` but it defaults to 100.
+A `CatchupSubscriptionModel` maintains an in-memory cache of event ids.
+The size of this cache is configurable using a `CatchupSubscriptionModelConfig` but it defaults to 100.
 The purpose of the cache is to reduce the likely hood of duplicate events when switching from replay mode to continuous mode.
 Otherwise, there would be a chance that event written _exactly_ when the switch from replay mode to continuous mode takes places, can be lost.
 To prevent this, the continuous mode subscription starts at a position before the last event read from the history.
 The purpose of the cache is thus to filter away events that are detected as duplicates during the switch.
 If the cache is too small, duplicate events will be sent to the continuous subscription.
 Typically, you want your application to be idempotent anyways and if so this shouldn't be a problem.

-`CatchupSupportingBlockingSubscription` can be configured to store the subscription position in the supplied storage (see example above) so that, if the application crashes during replay mode, it doesn't need to start replaying from the beginning again.
-Note that if you don't want subscription persistence during replay, you can disable this by doing `new CatchupSupportingBlockingSubscriptionConfig(dontUseSubscriptionPositionStorage())`.
+A `CatchupSubscriptionModel` can be configured to store the subscription position in the supplied storage (see example above) so that, if the application crashes during replay mode, it doesn't need to start replaying from the beginning again.
+Note that if you don't want subscription persistence during replay, you can disable this by doing `new CatchupSubscriptionModelConfig(dontUseSubscriptionPositionStorage())`.

 ## Reactive Subscriptions